MicrosoftDocs/architecture-center/docs/reference-architectures/hybrid-networking/hub-spoke.md

 ### Test connectivity to the hub VNet &mdash; Windows deployment

-To test conectivity from the simulated on-premises environment to the hub VNet using Windows VMs, follow these steps:
+To test connectivity from the simulated on-premises environment to the hub VNet using Windows VMs, follow these steps:

 1. Use the Azure portal to find the VM named `jb-vm1` in the `onprem-jb-rg` resource group.